0xPolygon/polygon-docs/docs/cdk/how-to/use-native-token.md

 `TOKEN-ADDRESS` is the address of a deployed ERC20 L1 token.

-If you leave the value empty, the ETH token address is used as default.
+If you leave the value empty, the ETH token address is used as a default.